signageos/cli/README.md

 | --organization-uid *(required)* | Organization UID             | STDIN          |

 #### Organization Set Default
 - Sets default organization for current logged in account.
-This organization will be used for example in webpack plugin of applet to register emulator
+This organization will be used for example in the webpack plugin of applet to register emulator
-- If you not set default organization, by default will be used the organization you will be asked to select from list where you have access to.
+- If you do not set default organization, by default will be used the organization you will be asked to select from list where you have access to.
 ```bash
 sos organization set-default
 ```
-- You override default organization using environment variable `SOS_ORGANIZATION_UID`.
-Go to https://box.signageos.io/organizations to git the organizationUid.
+- You can override default organization using environment variable `SOS_ORGANIZATION_UID`.
+Go to https://box.signageos.io/organizations to get the organizationUid.

 | Argument                        | Description                  | Default value  |
 |---------------------------------|------------------------------|----------------|